Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/09-language-understanding-app.md

 1. When the model has been deployed, select the **Testing deployments** page, then select the **production** deployment in the **Deployment name** field.

-1. Enter the following text in the empty textbox, and then select **Run the test**:
+1. Enter the following text in the **Enter your own text, or upload a text document**, and then select **Run the test**:

     `what's the time now?`

-    Review the result that is returned, noting that it includes the predicted intent (which should be **GetTime**) and a confidence score that indicates the probability the model calculated for the predicted intent.
+1. Review the result that is returned, noting that it includes the predicted intent (which should be **GetTime**) and a confidence score that indicates the probability the model calculated for the predicted intent.
 The JSON tab shows the comparative confidence for each potential intent (the one with the highest confidence score is the predicted intent)

 1. Clear the text box, and then run another test with the following text: